Jackson Irvine

-Jackson Alexander Irvine (born 7 March 1993) is an Australian professional soccer player who plays as a midfielder for 2.
-Bundesliga club FC St. Pauli.
-He has previously played for Celtic, Kilmarnock, Ross County, Burton Albion, Hull City and Hibernian.
-Irvine played for Scotland at under-19 level, but subsequently played for the Australia national team and was selected in their 2018 and 2022 FIFA World Cups squads.
+Jackson Alexander Irvine (born 7 March 1993) is an Australian professional soccer player who plays as a central midfielder for Bundesliga club FC St. Pauli, which he captains, and the Australia national team.

+Irvine previously played for Celtic, Kilmarnock, Ross County, Burton Albion, Hull City and Hibernian.

+Irvine played for Scotland at under-19 level, but subsequently chose to represent the Australia national team at senior level, and was selected in their 2018 and 2022 FIFA World Cups squads.
+Irvine is the 63rd captain of Australia.

 Club career

 Celtic

 Irvine was born and raised in Melbourne, Australia, where he attended The Knox School. and where he played for clubs in the Victorian League structure.
 While growing up, Irvine met Curtis Good when "they were both ten and lived two minutes from each other and grew up together".
 They also "ran cross countries together, played for Knox City (in Melbourne) as juniors".
 He won the Frankston Pines player of the year award in 2009, his first season of senior football.

 He signed with Celtic in December 2010 after a successful trial period.
 During the 2011–12 season, Irvine played for Celtic in the NextGen Series, a pan-European competition for youth teams, he also captained the under 19-side that won the Scottish Youth Cup and Under-19 League that season.
 Irvine also won the Youth Cup in 2010–11 and 2012–13.
-He made his Scottish Premier League debut on 1 September 2012, when he came on as a half-time substitute in a 2–2 draw against Hibs.
+He made his Scottish Premier League debut on 1 September 2012, when he came on as a half-time substitute in a 2–2 draw against Hibernian.
 Having made his first team debut he also captained the club's new under-20 side.